uvarc/rc-website/content/service/imaging.md

 The Viz Lab is open to UVA researchers Monday-Friday during normal business hours.
 Extended access is available to those with longer-term research projects.
 The calendar below is updated regularly and shows the days/times the Viz Lab is unavailable.
-To reserve your time slot(s), please contact us through [this form](https://arcs.virginia.edu/viz-lab-contact-form).

 <!-- google calendar embedded here-->